95348953489345893524897/pvprepo/information/configresources.md

 alias 	"zoomtoggle1"		"alias zoomtoggle zoomtoggle2; +zoom"    // Use +zoom when I press the key alias 	"zoomtoggle2" 		"alias zoomtoggle zoomtoggle1; -zoom"  // Stop zooming in when I press the key again
 ```
-Using this, you have now made a way of making held down buttons toggleable.\
+Using this, you have now made a way of making held down buttons toggleable.<br/>
-This isn't particularly useful in the case of +zoom since you can just use toggle_zoom, but there are other commands incrementing aliases can make into toggle commands.\
+This isn't particularly useful in the case of +zoom since you can just use toggle_zoom, but there are other commands incrementing aliases can make into toggle commands.<br/>

 # Longer incrementing aliases
-Ortsmeiser is the one who originally introduced me to this\
+Ortsmeiser is the one who originally introduced me to this<br/>
 ```
 alias 	"run" 		"run1"
 alias 	"run1"		"alias run run2; command1"